 A bigger guillotine and a bit more space.

-Cold, sunny winter days in the countryside or the seaside.
+Cold, sunny winter days in the worker_countryside or the seaside.

 It works.
 It's legible and mostly doesn't distract from the content.